BerkeleyHCI/PolymorphicBlocks/getting-started.md

 Let's use this to examine choices of microcontroller:
 1. **Switch to the parallel coordinates plot using the switch plots button: ![Switch plots button](docs/intellij_icons/toolWindowMessages_dark.svg)**.
 2. The initial plot starts with one axis, but let's plot the regulator, current draw, area, and microcontroller (4 axes).
-   **Add three more axes using the + button**.
+   **Add five more axes using the + button**.
-3. **Configure the axes left-to-right as the regulator class, maximum current draw, area, and microcontroller class**.
+3. **Configure the axes left-to-right as the regulator class, maximum current draw, unproven count, price, area, and microcontroller class**.
    The resulting plot should look like:
    ![Parallel plot regulator and microcontroller](docs/ide_dse/pcp_vreg_mcu.png)
    Each individual design is a line, going through the points at the values of each axis.
+   It's definitely a very crowded chart!
+   > _Unproven_ counts the number of unproven blocks (blocks that have not been tested working or fixed) in the design.
+   > Lower is better, since it means fewer blocks are being built in hardware for the first time.

+   > _Price_ calculates the total price of components for the design.
+   > This has some limitations: price data may be out of date or incomplete (though missing prices will be logged on the console during a DSE run), and only reflects price of components.
 4. Let's say we want a ESP32, a microcontroller module with built-in WiFi.
    **Select the Esp32_Wroom_32 point on the bottom right** to select all designs going through that point:
    ![Parallel plot regulator and microcontroller](docs/ide_dse/pcp_vreg_mcu_esp32.png)